cdhesse/ElkM1API/README.md

 ElkM1API
 ========

-Java library to interact with the Elk M1
+Java library to interact with the Elk M1XEP RS232 protocol.
+This project is incomplete since I haven't had much time to work on it, but would be happy if others want to contribute.

+cdhesse76#gmail.com